nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `exit`

+### [Advanced Users Only] Viewing Commit History: `history`
+Avengers will be able to view local commit history.

+Format: `history`

+- Only commands that result in a state change in AcademyDirectory will be committed.
+Such commands include `add`, `edit`, `delete`, `clear`, and more.
+- Commits are sorted based on time, with the most recent commit shown at the top and the initial commit shown at the bottom
+- The commit corresponding to current AcademyDirectory state is labelled with "(HEAD)"
+- The commit corresponding to old branch is labelled with "(PRIOR)"
+- Old branch is shown at the left, current branch at the right

+### [Advanced Users Only] Reverting Commit: `revert`
+Avengers will be able to revert state of AcademyDirectory to a previous commit

+Format: `revert HASH`

+- The commit hash to use can be obtained using the `history` command

+Example:
+* `revert 6fdfx`

 ### Saving the data

 AcademyDirectory data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.